mui/material-ui/docs/src/pages/components/tables/tables.md

 ## Unstyled table

-If you would like to use unstyled Table, you can use the primitive elements and enhanced the table with an unstyled pagination as showned in the demo below.
+If you would like to use an unstyled Table, you can use the primitive elements and enhance the table with the unstyled pagination as shown in the demo below.

 {{"demo": "pages/components/tables/TableUnstyled.js"}}